oiax/tgweb/README.md

 </div>
 ```

-Since the wrapper `_wrapper.html` is applied to these two pages, each `body` section is generated as follows.
+Since the wrapper `_wrapper.html` is applied to these two pages, each `body` element is generated as follows.

 `dist/pages/mission/team_mission.html`